 A premises liability lawyer understands the challenges you face after being injured on someone else’s property.
 You are injured, in pain, have mounting medical bills, and are concerned about when your life will get back to normal.
-That is why it makes sense to contact a personal injury lawyer after you’ve been injured.
+That is why it makes sense to contact a premises liability lawyer after you’ve been injured.

 Property owners are required to maintain a relatively safe environment so that people who lawfully come onto the property are not injured.
 The property can be owned by a person, a company, or the government.
 Premises liability arises when the property owner fails to maintain a safe environment.

-Premises liability claims cover bodily injury, personal injury, and property damage caused by the landowner, or animal owner.
-The injuries could come from:
+Premises liability claims cover bodily injury, personal injury, and property damage suffered.

 First: The premises owner must be negligent.
 Legally defined, “negligence” means that the property owner has failed “…to behave with the level of care that someone of ordinary prudence (reasonable person) would have exercised under the same circumstances.”
 Simply put, the property owner did, “…not behave at least as a reasonable person would”.